Human Resource Services

 • FMLA-eligible employees who are non-birthing parents may use FMLA leave for the birth of a child, to bond with a newborn child, and/or to care for their spouse who is incapacitated due to pregnancy or child birth.

-• FMLA leave entitlement for birth and bonding reasons expires 12 months after the date of birth.
+• FMLA leave entitlement for birth and bonding reasons expires 12 months after the newborn child's date of birth.

 • Pregnant employees who are not eligible for FMLA leave entitlement will still be granted an unpaid leave of absence for up to eight weeks, as required by doctor’s orders.
 HRS will request medical documentation to support this type of leave.